The Bringers of Wonder: Production

 Many publicity shots of Nick Tate and the unidentified actress playing his illusory companion were taken in the Pinewood Studios gardens and surrounding grounds during the shooting of their scenes.

 Music

 The score was re-edited from previous Space: 1999 incidental music tracks composed for the second series by Derek Wadsworth and draws primarily from the scores of "The Metamorph", "Space Warp" and (for Part 2) "The Taybor".

-In Part 2, a movement of Beethoven's 'Symphony No. 5 in C minor' can be heard heard during Bartlett's illusion of listening to the piece on his hi-fi system, while in reality he was preparing the waste domes for detonation.
+In Part 2, a movement of Beethoven's 'Symphony No. 5 in C minor' can be heard during Bartlett's illusion of listening to the piece on his hi-fi system, while in reality he was preparing the waste domes for detonation.